harsh251004/LoveAlarm/README.md

 ## 🛠️ Technical Deep Dive

-Built with the precision of a 6th-semester BCA project at **Bennett University**, this app is a showcase of modern Android architecture:

 * **Language:** 100% **Kotlin** for concise, safe, and modern code.
 * **UI Framework:** **Jetpack Compose** utilizing Material 3 Expressive components for a native system feel.